FeriBolour/Cotton_Imaging/README.md

 Density Analysis of the Cotton Bolls in the Row for Yeild Analysis of the particular seed used for these plants:
 ![alt text](https://github.com/FeriBolour/Cotton_Imaging/blob/main/Images/statistics.png "Density Analysis of the Cotton Bolls in a Row for Yeild Analysis")

+# Organ Detection and Segmentation

+We are currently developing 2D and 3D detection and segmentation models.

+Here's some results on **3D Open Boll Detection**: